DuaneOne/House-Electrical-Power-Usage-Monitor-Including-Generator/README.md

 backup generator, which I call gen. So on the RPi, install the
 following:

-$ sudo pip3 install minimalmodbus      \# used to read pzem modules
+$ sudo pip3 install minimalmodbus &nbsp; \# used to read pzem modules

-$ sudo apt install python3-gpiozero     \# used to get RPi cpu temperature
+$ sudo apt install python3-gpiozero &nbsp; \# used to get RPi cpu temperature

 Now a little hardware work to get the three pzems wired for testing.
 I set my testing up near my main computer to make it more convenient for